-RITA HENLEY JENSEN, EDITOR-IN-CHIEF
+RITA HENLEY JENSEN, CHIEF EXECUTIVE OFFICER, FOUNDER

 Rita Henley Jensen is founder of Women's eNews.
-A former senior writer for the National Law Journal and columnist for The New York Times Syndicate, Rita Henley Jensen has more than 30 years of experience in journalism and an armload of awards, including the Columbia University Graduate School of Journalism Alumni award, the Hunter College Presidential Grant for Innovative Uses of Technology in Teaching, the Alicia Patterson fellowship, and the Lloyd P. Burns Public Service prize.
-Jensen is also a survivor of domestic violence and a former welfare mother who earned degrees from Ohio State University and Columbia Graduate School of Journalism.
-She is the grandmother of four, two granddaughters and two grandsons.
+A former senior writer for the National Law Journal and columnist for The New York Times Syndicate, Henley Jensen has more than 30 years of experience in journalism and an armload of awards, including the Columbia University Graduate School of Journalism Alumni award, the Hunter College Presidential Grant for Innovative Uses of Technology in Teaching, the Alicia Patterson fellowship and the Lloyd P. Burns Public Service prize.
+Henley Jensen is also a survivor of domestic violence and a former welfare mother who earned degrees from Ohio State University and Columbia Graduate School of Journalism.
+She is the grandmother of four; two granddaughters and two grandsons.

-Email Rita Henley Jensen, Editor in Chief.
+Email Rita Henley Jensen.

-CORINNA BARNARD, EDITOR
+CORINNA BARNARD, EDITORIAL DIRECTOR

-Email Corinna Barnard, Editor.
+Email Corinna Barnard.

 JUHIE BHATIA, MANAGING EDITOR

 Juhie Bhatia has covered health, science and women's issues for 10 years as a reporter and editor.
-She is also the Public Health Editor of Global Voices Online and in her previous work helped launch EverydayHealth.com, one of the leading health Web sites in the U.S., was a nutrition consultant for the Center for Science in the Public Interest's Nutrition Action Healthletter, and has written for Reuters Health, Planned Parenthood's teenwire.com, Bust magazine, HealthDay, Bulletin for the World Health Organization, MSNBC.com, iVillage, Natural Health magazine, and Women's eNews.
+She is also the public health editor of Global Voices Online and in her previous work helped launch EverydayHealth.com, one of the leading health Web sites in the U.S., was a nutrition consultant for the Center for Science in the Public Interest's Nutrition Action Healthletter, and has written for Reuters Health, Planned Parenthood's teenwire.com, Bust magazine, HealthDay, Bulletin for the World Health Organization, MSNBC.com, iVillage, Natural Health magazine, and Women's eNews.
 She's a graduate of Columbia University's Graduate School of Journalism and also has a bachelor's degree from the University of Guelph, Canada, in nutritional sciences.

-Email Juhie Bhatia, Managing Editor.
+Email Juhie Bhatia.

 Learn Even More About Us: